 Swift Tales 2

-July 2024 — In the next installments, I’ll chronologically talk about the two new iOS components we shipped in TPL.
-This first was a popover menu we called “context menu”.
+July 2024 — I’ll talk about the first iOS component we kinda shipped in TPL: a popover menu we called “Context Menu”.
+(Swifties, I know what you're thinking.
+Read to the end.)

 I led design and code prototyping.
 Joseph Kohlmann led engineering.
 Sergio Cuevas contributed engineering.
 We completed this work in 1.5 months.